wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-remote-desktop.md

 ##Connect your Linux VM from a Windows machine
-In a Windows machine, start the remote desktop client, input your Linux VM DNS name, or go to `Dashboard` of your VM in Azure Management Portal and click `Connect` to connect your Linux VM, you will see below login window:
+In a Windows machine, start the remote desktop client, input your Linux VM DNS name, or go to `Dashboard` of your VM in Azure classic portal and click `Connect` to connect your Linux VM, you will see below login window:

 ![image](./media/virtual-machines-linux-remote-desktop/no2.png)